 *If your trip has multiple legs, make sure to check the bike policies of all of the airline operators you will have.

-Many of our clients find it more convenient to have their bicycle shipped in advance to their destination.
-If you plan on traveling before or after your cycling trip, we suggest that you ship your bike one way.
-For example, you can ship your bike before you leave home, sending it to the location you plan on starting your cycling; you then have the freedom to travel before without the extra luggage of a bike.
-When shipping your bike you have two options: you can use a general shipping company like FedEx or UPS or you can use a company that specializes in shipping bicycles.
+When shipping your bike internationally you have two options: you can use a general shipping company like FedEx or UPS or you can use a company that specializes in shipping bicycles.
 While shipping your bike with a specialized bike shipping company is likely the most expensive option, many of our clients have found that the ease and convenience it provides outweighs the costs.
 Several of the specialized companies offer door to door service and can provide bike-specific packing materials.
 Many local bike shops also have relationships with specific shipping companies and will allow you to drop your bike off with them to be packed and shipped.

-*10% Discount for USA Cycling members on their website.
+*Discounts for USA Cycling members, check on their website.

 BOTTOM LINE: Do your research!
 There are a plethora of resources out there to help you get a clearer picture of what to expect and how to proceed.
 Before you get bogged down looking through endless forums and blogs, a simple trip to your local bike shop could provide the most valuable resource.